 Having said that…

 How does an entire family get into the ADVENTURE of motorcycle road racing?
 How does a 5 year old kid go from a beginner racer to a seasoned veteran with countless days of fun and racing under his/her belt?
 What bike should a kid start with?
 What classes should he/she run?
 What kind of progression should he/she take to get to the level they want?
-How does Mom, Dad, and even Grandma and Grampa both support their kids and participate as well?
+How does Mom, Dad, even Grandma and Grampa support their kids and participate as well?